vivienne-zhu/Ascension-RPG-Game/README.md

 	<img width="500" alt="Screen Shot 2019-12-03 at 1 00 57 PM" src="https://user-images.githubusercontent.com/57401664/70073150-bd347780-15ce-11ea-9acf-762386ecbbe3.png">

-	>If you choose the **Defend** button, enemy attack damage will be halved, and you will be _Empowered_ and have double attack power next turn.
+	>If you choose the **Defend** button, enemy attack damage will 75% less, and you will be _Empowered_ and have double attack power next turn.
 The text in the centre of the screen will update to let you know all the details of the battle!

 	<img width="500" alt="Screen Shot 2019-12-03 at 8 58 25 AM" src="https://user-images.githubusercontent.com/57401664/70054767-88b0c380-15ae-11ea-8970-9b1be8902831.png">